-A Taste of the Zephyr Designer Retreat 2017: San Francisco and Wine Country + A Giveaway!
+A Taste of the Zephyr Designer Retreat 2017: San Francisco and Wine Country

 I recently joined Zephyr for their 2017 Designer Retreat, right here in my own backyard of San Francisco.
 Come along for a taste of my week exploring all things kitchen and design, mixed in with a good dose of delicious food and wine in San Francisco and Wine Country!
-PLUS a giveaway to win a Zephyr range hood!

 I recently joined Zephyr for their 2017 Designer Retreat, right here in my own backyard of San Francisco.
 Come along for a taste of my week exploring all things kitchen and design, mixed in with a good dose of delicious food and wine in San Francisco and Wine Country!
 Plus, a giveaway to win a Zephyr Range Hood!
 This post is sponsored by Zephyr Ventilation.

 I spend nearly every waking moment in my kitchen.
 If I’m home, you can bet that I’m in my kitchen, and there are certain times of the year (like Thanksgiving, for example!) when I joke to myself that I should just set up a cot next to the stove since I never seem to leave.